Wednesday, 5 February 2025

 Google’s AI tool Project Jarvis, set for December, promises to help users manage online tasks from bookings to research.
 It is optimised for Chrome.

-is set to introduce a powerful new AI assistant called Project Jarvis, designed to help you manage everyday online tasks.
+Google is set to introduce a powerful new AI assistant called Project Jarvis, designed to help you manage everyday online tasks.
 According to a report from The Information, this tool is expected to be previewed as early as December.
 Jarvis, which reportedly relies on an advanced version of Google’s Gemini AI, can perform tasks like research, purchasing items, and booking flights.
 This AI system could be Google’s answer to similar tools developed by competitors, making online task automation more accessible.

 A new assistant to handle web tasks

-Project Jarvis works exclusively within and is optimised for web-based tasks.
+Project Jarvis works exclusively within Google Chrome and is optimised for web-based tasks.
 By interpreting screenshots, clicking buttons, and entering text, Jarvis aims to streamline digital tasks, from gathering information to completing transactions.
 This focus on usability could make Jarvis an asset for those looking to save time on repetitive online activities.
 Although executing each action currently takes a few seconds, the goal is to improve efficiency with further updates.

 Google’s work on Jarvis aligns with broader trends in AI development as significant tech companies race to develop systems that can assist with complex online tasks.
 This type of “computer-using agent” technology could soon become part of everyday computing, giving you more freedom from routine tasks by automating them.